MADStudioNU/Classy/README.md

   or as complex as you want!

-**Publishing extensions to NPM**: If you want to publish a Classy Extension to NPM, make sure to add the keywords `classy` and `extension` to your package.json before publishing.
+**Publishing extensions to NPM**: If you want to publish a Classy Extension to NPM, make sure to add the keyword `classy-extension` to your package.json before publishing.

 ## Usage